fostroll/mordl/doc/README_BASICS.md

 **log_file**: a stream for info messages.
 Default is `sys.stdout`.

 The method creates a directory **name** that contains 5 files: two for the tagger's model (`model.config.json` and `model.pt`) and two for its dataset (`ds.config.json` and `ds.pt`).
 The 5th file (`cdict.pickle`) is an internal state of [`corpuscula.CorpusDict`](https://github.com/fostroll/corpuscula/blob/master/doc/README_CDICT.md) object that is used by the tagger as a helper.

-`*.config.json` files contain parameters for object creation.
+`*.config.json` files contain parameters for creation of the objects.
 They are editable, but you are allowed to change only the device name.
 Any other changes most likely won't allow the tagger to load.

 The saved model can be loaded back for inference with:
 ```python